mehulagg/gitlab/doc/administration/packages/container_registry.md

 For self-managed instances, you can regain access to these images by temporarily downgrading the GitLab Container Registry to a version lower than `v3.0.0-gitlab`, namely [`v2.13.1-gitlab`](https://gitlab.com/gitlab-org/container-registry/-/releases/v2.13.1-gitlab), upgrade any v1 images, and then revert the registry downgrade.

+There is no need to put the registry in read-only mode during the image upgrade process.
+Just ensure that you are not relying on any new feature introduced since `v3.0.0-gitlab`, as those would be unavailable during the upgrade process.
+You can see the complete registry changelog [here](https://gitlab.com/gitlab-org/container-registry/-/blob/master/CHANGELOG.md).

 See below for additional information about each installation method.

 #### Helm Charts installs